tinystacks/iac-utils/README.md

 ## CLI
 In addition to the utility methods, this package also contains a cli when installed globally.
 The cli can be used to smoke test an AWS CDK application or Terraform configuration.

-To install run `npm i -g @tinystacks/iac-utils`
+To install run the cli first install the module globally.
+`npm i -g @tinystacks/iac-utils`

-The `smoke-test` command will validate the following:
-1. Any SQS queue names are unique.
-1. Any S3 bucket names are unique.
-1. The current stack will not surpass the S3 serivce quota.
-1. The current stack will not surpass the Elastic IP Address serivce quota.
-1. The current stack will not surpass the VPC serivce quota.

-For other information on usage, see `iac-utils --help`;
+Next verify the executable is available.
+`which iac-utils`

+Finally, run one of the avaiable commands.
+`iac-utils smoke-test`

+See the cli [docs](docs/cli.md) for more information.